svmiller/svmiller.github.io/miscellany/my-custom-beamer-style.md

 permalink: /miscellany/my-custom-clemson-themed-beamer-style/
 ---

 A little while ago, I offered some advice on [moving from Beamer to R Markdown](/blog/2015/02/moving-from-beamer-to-r-markdown/) for rendering presentation slides.
 Some friends of mine thought my custom Beamer style was quite useful and wanted to know if they could have it and modify it.
-I present it below my custom, minimal style below with a few comments to follow.
+I present my custom, minimal style below with a few comments to follow.

 {% highlight latex %}
 {% raw %}